Tropentag 2026:

 Conference fee

 Especially for a hybrid Tropentag conference, registration fees are required to pay for software and the organisation of the sessions.
 For those attending in-person, the fee includes a conference bag, and refreshments during the conference breaks.
 The fee does not include accommodation, lunches or the conference dinner.
-In-person participants can purchase the book of abstracts for ten euros only.
+In-person participants can purchase the book of abstracts for fifteen euros.
 The conference fee and payment conditions can be found here.

 Lead local organisation team: